Summarise this article with:

 Fix 7: Inspect Your Hosts File

-The hosts file lets the OS resolve specific domain names without querying DNS at all.
-It overrides everything.
-Malware frequently modifies this file to redirect legitimate domains to malicious IPs โ or to null addresses that cause failures.
+The hosts file lets the OS resolve specific domains without querying DNS at all, and it overrides everything.
+Malware frequently modifies it to redirect legitimate domains to wrong or null addresses.

 - Windows: